sandervandevelde/uwp-iot-device/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/vs-universal-anniversary.png)

 6. Recompile the app and check if the build completes without errors.
-Press `F6` or use the menu `Build|Build Solution`
+Press `F6` or use the menu `BUILD|Build Solution`

     ![alt tag](img/UwpToIotHub/vs-build-succeeded.png)